If you appreciate the work done within the wiki, please consider supporting The Cutting Room Floor on Patreon. Thanks for all your support!

 Sonic

-• The camera behavior has been changed to Sonic 1 / Sonic 2 / Sonic 3 & Knuckles instead of the original where running faster would cause the camera to move depending on the direction.
+• The camera behavior has been changed to how it works in Sonic 1 / Sonic 2 / Sonic 3 & Knuckles, instead of the original where running faster would cause the camera to move depending on the direction.

-• Ground speed cap was removed in this version, now Sonic no longer slows down when accelerating using Super Peel-Out, which was the case in the original.
-Air speed cap too was removed.
+• The ground and air speed caps were removed in this version, meaning Sonic no longer slows down when accelerating using the Super Peel-Out, which was the case in the original.

 • Sonic kicks up dust clouds when he skids, as he does in Sonic the Hedgehog 2 and future games.